-Choose your colors wisely.
-Try to pick hues that are different from each other.
-You may love pink, red and orange, but they’re such similar colors that they’d just end up blending into each other.
-We used bright pink, blue-green, yellow and purple.
+Pro Tip: Choose your colors wisely and try to pick hues that are different from each other.
+You might love pink, red and orange, but they’re so similar they could all blend together when baked.

 Place liners in your cupcake pan.
 Add a dollop of the tinted batters to each cupcake liner, alternating colors as you add.
 Fill each liner about ⅔ high so the sweets have room to rise as they bake.

 Bake your cupcakes according to your recipe’s instructions.

 Once they’re baked and completely cool, spoon buttercream into a piping bag fitted with a star tip.
 Pipe a swirl on top of each cupcake.